MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/appium/index.md

 ---

 # Preparing Appium Tests for Upload
-The steps necessary to prepare an app and its corresponding test suite for upload to Test Cloud vary depending on the test framework.
-The section below provides instructions for preparing Appium tests written in Java with JUnit for upload to Test Cloud.
+The steps to prepare an app and its test suite for upload vary depending on the test framework.
+This guide how to prepare Appium tests using Java with JUnit for upload to App Center.
 For guidance on authoring Appium tests, see the [Appium documentation](https://appium.io/docs/en/about-appium/intro/).

 Note the following limitations for Appium support: